Lali-Sed/Lali-Sed/README.md

 ### Hi there 👋
-I'm Lali, I'm a research analyst in the investment sector and I'm currently working on improving my proficiency in Python, R, SQL & data visualizer, Power BI.
+I'm Lali, I'm a research analyst in the investment sector and currently working on improving my proficiency in Python, R, SQL & data visualizer, Power BI.

 🔭 I’m currently working on PowerBI projects through Udacity